Categorical composable cryptography: Outlook

 \section{Outlook}

-We have presented a categorical formulation of cryptography and thus provided a general, flexible and mathematically robust way of reasoning about composability in cryptography.
+We have presented a categorical framework providing a general, flexible and mathematically robust way of reasoning about composability in cryptography.
 Besides contributing a further approach to composable cryptography and potentially helping with cross-talk and comparisons between existing approaches~\cite{CKL+19}, we believe that the current work opens the door for several further questions.

 First, due to the generality of our approach we hope that one can, besides honest and malicious participants, reason about more refined kinds of adversaries composably.
 Indeed, we expect that Definition~\ref{def:attack} is general enough to capture \eg honest-but-curious adversaries\footnote{Heuristically speaking this is the case: an honest-but-curious attack on $g\circ f$ should be factorizable as one on $g$ and one on $f$, and similarly an honest-but-curious attack on $g\otimes f$ should be factorisable into ones on $g$ and~$f$ that then forward their transcripts to an attack on $\id\otimes\id$.}.
 It would also be interesting to see if this captures even more general attacks, \eg situations where the sets of participants and dishonest parties can change during the protocol.
 This might require understanding our axiomatization of attack models more structurally and perhaps generalizing it.
 Does this structure (or a variant thereof) already arise in category theory?
 While we define an attack model on a category, perhaps one could define an attack model on a (strong) monoidal functor~$F$, the current definition being recovered when $F=\id$.